pataruco/ga-lessons/lessons/intro-jquery-plugins/slides.md

 Using plugins has the following benefits:

-* You don't have to be a JS ninja to have a visually rich project Huge time savings
+* You don't have to be a JavaScript ninja to have a visually rich project Huge time savings
 * Most are very customisable
 * Most are open source (free)
 * Most have been well tested and improved over time Most have been well documented